 Why Your Company Needs More Creative Benefits and Perks

 Developing a strong employee benefits package often begins with the basics.
 But, with five diverse generations currently in the workforce, employers are tasked with creating benefits that contain a mix of standard and unique benefits and perks that will appeal to a broad range of candidates.

 To help your organization create a robust employee benefits package that will appeal to the masses, here are 25 unique and low-cost employee benefits and freebies.

 - Unlimited Vacation Time: One of the more appealing employee benefits that any company can offer is the opportunity to earn unlimited vacation time.
 Employees must work a certain amount of hours to earn vacation time, but it’s not capped at a certain amount of hours.
 Offer this to full and part-time employees.

-- Healthy Cafeterias and Snack Machines: Today’s employee is much more health and diet conscious.
-Having access to a healthy meal, snack, and beverage choices can go a long way towards increasing health and well-being of employees.
+- Healthy Cafeterias and Snack Machines: Today’s employee is much more health- and diet-conscious.
+Having access to a healthy meal, snack, and beverage choices can go a long way toward increasing health and well-being of employees.
 Find a vendor to bring in healthy snacks at wholesale and ditch the sweets and sodas.

 - On-Campus Career Development: Learning is a major boost to employees because it fulfills both personal and professional goals.
 Use an online learning system to make it easy and low cost for all employees, or hire area experts to host seminars for interested employees.